Trust & Privacy

 • A user-scoped Jira personal access token (PAT) and whether it is currently valid.

-3. User MCP profiles:
+3. User MCP profiles and preferences:

-4. Upload staging data:
+6. Upload staging data:

 • Temporary file content and metadata while processing attachment uploads.